Engineering

 The e4b is the default when you pull gemma4.
 It runs great on Apple Silicon's unified memory.
 The 26B MoE variant is the sleeper pick: only 4B parameters activate per token, so you get near-13B quality at 4B speed.

-Key upgrades over Gemma 3: configurable thinking mode (chain-of-thought on/off per request), native function calling, 128K-256K context window, and image input on all sizes.
+Key upgrades over Gemma 3: built-in thinking mode, native function calling, 128K-256K context window, and image input on all sizes.

 Setup: 3 Steps